amsterdamharu/selectors/README.md

 };
 ```

 Every time Item renders the `selectItemById` is created again and nothing is memoized because each render re creates the selector.
-To solve this we can use `React.useMemo`
+To solve this we can use `React.useMemo`.
+Here is the correct way to use `createSelectItemById`.

 ```js
 const Item = ({ id }) => {